-Template for Taking Notes on Research Articles: Easy Access for later use
+Template for Taking Notes on Research Articles: Easy access for later use

-Whenever you read an article, pertinent book chapter, or up-to-date research on the web, use the following format to make an electronic record of it for later easy access.
-You may think you ll remember everything you read in researching class assignments, professional papers, proposals, or your thesis, but details will slip away.
-The time spent filling out the form will help you understand the reading and will save you hours of rereading when you write a Background section.
+Whenever you read an article, pertinent book chapter, or research on the web, use the following format (or something similar-LaTex or Endnote, for example) to make an electronic record of your notes for later easy access.
+You may think you'll remember everything you read in researching class assignments, professional papers, proposals, or your thesis, but details will slip away.
+The time spent filling out the form will help you understand the reading and will save you hours of rereading when you write a Background, Related Work, or a Literature Review section.
 Put quotation marks around any exact wording you write down so that you can avoid accidental plagiarism when you later cite the article.